mbarr564/New-SubredditHTMLArchive/README.md

 ![Interactive Screenshot](screenshotScript.png "Interactive Screenshot")

-If you run the script with the -Background parameter supplied, you will instead see the path to the transcript log, and the path to the future finished ZIP file:
+If you run the script with the -Background switch parameter supplied, you will instead see the path to the transcript log, and the future finished ZIP file directory:

 ![Background Task Screenshot](screenshotBackground.png "Background Task Screenshot")